jdeisenberg/icljs/_sources/maps2.rst

 Maps (part 2)
 '''''''''''''''

-The `preceding page </maps1.rst>`_ shows string keys mapped to some other type of value.
+The :doc:`preceding page </maps1>` used strings as keys for the map.
 This is a typical use of maps in most programming languages.
 In ClojureScript, maps are also used to create **data structures**.
 Instead of using strings as keys, they use **keywords**.
 A keyword is a symbol name preceded by a colon, and they are widely used in ClojureScript.

 Let’s say you wanted to a data structure to describe a Canadian province that would show the province name, its capital, its population, and its latitude and longitude (as a vector of two numbers).
 You could set up a map like this for Ontario: